-Authentication Authentication is disabled by The authentication of users is default, the DB installs with delegated to plugins.
-Once NO password credentials these plugins are vulnerable, the data also becomes vulnerable Authorization Authorization is disabled by Authorization is provided by default in MongoDB.
-This default on MariaDB implies that any created user has read-only access to the entire database.
-Audit If security is not enabled for There is an easy to use audit the MongoDB instance, no plugin built into MariaDB authorization is needed to which provides, policy based access the audit interface, auditing solution that helps resulting in a likely exposure organizations implement of audit data greater security measures.
+Authentication Authentication is disabled by default, the DB installs with NO password credentials The authentication of users is delegated to plugins.
+Once these plugins are vulnerable, the data also becomes vulnerable Authorization Authorization is disabled by default in MongoDB.
+This implies that any created user has read-only access to the entire database.
+Authorization is provided by default on MariaDB Audit If security is not enabled for the MongoDB instance, no authorization is needed to access the audit interface, resulting in a likely exposure of audit data There is an easy to use audit plugin built into MariaDB which provides, policy based auditing solution that helps organizations implement greater security measures.